Get Involved with the AABL Lab

 PhD Students

-The lab is currently seeking well-qualified PhD students; we add a few students each application cycle.
+The lab is currently seeking well-qualified PhD students; we admit a few students in most application cycles.
 A good candidate for work in the AABL Lab is someone who:

 • Is specifically interested in computational (or algorithmic) human-robot interaction (that is, in humans AND robots AND computing AND the interactions between the three);